aravindkekkarla24/static-website-projects/foodorderpage/README.md

 # Meals Landing Page

-This is a simple and responsive frontend landing page created while learning **HTML, CSS, and Bootstrap**.
+This is a simple frontend landing page created while learning **HTML, CSS, and Bootstrap**.
 The page displays a food-themed banner with a call-to-action button.

 ---